Using the SuperVision App & SDK with emteqPRO

 - The connection icon on the top right of the SuperVision shows the connection with the emteqPRO mask.
 If connection is lost, and the mask is not recognised by the SuperVision, then the icon will turn from blue to red, as shown in.
 Connection icon showing when the mask has disconnected.

-The Data Insights section allows you to upload your data to the cloud, allowing the data to be processed and returned as a standard CSV file.
-You can access the Data Insights section at any time from the tab on the left of the SuperVision app.
+The Data Insights section allows you to upload your data to the cloud where the data to be processed and returned as a batch of standard CSV files in a compressed zip format.
+You can access the Data Insights section at any time from the tab on the left of the SuperVision app, even when not connected to the mask.

 Once you open the Data Insights section you will be greeted with the option to upload new insights at the top, along with a list of the uploads you have made from the current computer.